AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedEnemyDataGenerationModel.md

   * For a given set of generated enemy data values, the model outputs a probability that can be used to modify the generated enemy data.

-  * General formula: generatedValue = bestValue * probabilityToInteractFromSupportVectorMachine.
-Hence, bestValue = generatedValue / probabilityToInteractFromSupportVectorMachine.
+  * General formula: bestValue = generatedValue * probabilityToInteractFromSupportVectorMachine.

   * Once bestValue is calculated, spawn an enemy with this best value data.